Rothfive/Tortoise_cloud/Training.md

 * `current epoch / total epochs`: how far along you are in terms of epochs
 * `current iteration / total iterations`: how far along you are in terms of iterations
 * `current batch / total batches`: how far along you are within an epoch
-* `epoch throughput rate`: the time it took to process the last epoch
 * `iteration throughput rate`: the time it took to process the last iteration
-* `ETA`: estimated time to completion; will use the epoch throughput rate to estimate
+* `ETA`: estimated time to completion; will use the iteration throughput rate to estimate
 * `Loss`: the last reported loss value
 * `LR`: the last reported learning rate
 * `Next milestone in:` reports the next "milestone" for training, and how many more iterations left to reach it.

-After every `print rate` iterations, the loss rate will update and get reported back to you.
-This will update the graph below with the current loss rate.
+Metrics like loss rates and learning rates get reported back after every iteration.
 This is useful to see how "ready" your model/finetune is.

 If something goes wrong, please consult the output, as, more than likely, you've ran out of memory.